 If you remain unhappy with the response you have received, you may escalate the complaint to the Head of Customer Services and Quality.
 This should be provided in writing.
 They will then carry out a full review of the complaint and respond within 15 working days.

 In exceptional circumstances, the complaint can be referred by the Head of Customer Services and Quality to the Chief Ombudsman and Managing Director.
-A decision may be taken to respond directly, or the complaint may be referred to The Motor Ombudsman Board for their input.
-Please note the Board cannot overturn case decisions or consider customer service complaints.
+A decision may be taken to respond directly.

-If your complaint is about the outcome of a final decision, please note that there is no right of appeal internally.
+If your complaint is about the outcome of a final decision, please note that there is no right of appeal internally and neither the Head of Customer Service and Quality nor the Chief Ombudsman can overturn the decision of the Ombudsman.
 However, you retain the right to pursue the matter via alternative channels if you remain dissatisfied with the decision.

 To call us, please dial 0345 241 3008 and select option 1.
 Lines are open between 9am to 5pm Monday to Friday excluding bank holidays.
 Please note that our phone lines can be very busy but if you leave a message, we will get back in touch with you as soon as possible.